zmanion/CVE/CNA_Rules_changes.md

 # Changes to the CNA Operational Rules

+### *Notice: This list is now being maintained in a [Google Doc](https://docs.google.com/document/d/1UURY4z3YhSUTehDCidLKxGT7FRtq7IiadMAsfgbARf0/edit?usp=sharing).
+Check there for the most recent updates.*
 ##  Summary

 In roughly the second half of 2023, the CNA Operational Rules were revised.
 This document highlights some of the (proposed) changes.